Understanding Obsessive Love: A Guide to Healthy Relationships

 Those with OLD experience intrusive thoughts, extreme anxiety, and fear of abandonment.
 This type of disorder can have a debilitating effect on the individual’s life, as they may feel trapped and consumed by their irrational thoughts.

 So, what causes obsessiveness in relationships?
-It can stem from a variety of reasons, including childhood trauma, mental disorders, fear of abandonment, and anxiety.
+It can stem from a variety of reasons, including:

 The addiction to someone can act as a way to cope and fill the void of past trauma or a way to hold onto someone for fear of losing them.
 If you find yourself struggling with obsessive thoughts in a relationship, there are ways to cope and deal with your feelings.

-Seek help from a mental health professional or loved one who can assist you with your feelings.
-Love vs.
+4. Seek Support: Reach out to a mental health professional or loved one who can assist you with your feelings.

 Love strives to create a healthy, sustainable relationship that fosters growth and understanding.
 In contrast, obsession’s only goal is to possess the object of desire.